denten-books/plain-text/0-intro.md

 electronic book is none of these things.
 It records my reading, sleeping, and consumption habits.
 It comes with a manual and terms of service.
 In short, it governs reading.
-At times, it reconfigures itself dynamically, affecting all content I have delegated to the device: books, memories, pictures, words, and thoughts.
+At times, it reconfigures itself dynamically, affecting all of the content that I have relegated to the device: books, memories, pictures, words, and thoughts.

-The aim of plain text is to dispel a illusion.
-The simulated book is but a compelling metaphor which obscures new material realities of reading and writing.
-What does it mean to "read" a book that is a metaphor?
+The aim of *Plain Text* is to dispel a pervasive illusion.
+The simulated book is but a compelling metaphor which obscures material realities of reading and writing transformed by the advent of computation.
+What does it mean to "read" a book metaphor?
 And what kind of a metaphor is it?
 What is being compared to what?
 How did it come into being and how does it affect practices of literary interpretation?
 In *Plain Text* I will attempt to "come to terms" with the conditions of what I will call *simulated textuality*.
-Drawing on a range of archival materials at the intersection of literary thought and the history of modern computing in the nineteenth and twentieth century, "Plain Text" examines a number of key literary-theoretical constructs, recasting the paper book as a *computational object*.
-Extant theories of interpretation construct a notion of "close reading" based on preexisting properties and assumptions attached to static print media.
+Drawing on a range of archival materials at the intersection of literary thought and the history of modern computing in the nineteenth and twentieth centuries, *Plain Text* examines a number of key literary-theoretical constructs, recasting the paper book as a *computational object*.
+I will argue that extant theories of interpretation construct a notion of "close reading" based on preexisting properties and assumptions attached to static print media.
 By contrast, electronic text changes dynamically to suit its reader, cultural context, and geography.
-Consequently, I argue for the development of a "computational hermeneutics" capable of understanding not only the "content" visible at the surface but also the algorithms and the control codes animating the literary device.
+Consequently, I develop a notion of "computational hermeneutics" which reach past the "content" visible at the surface of the electronic book artifact, to reveal also the software platforms and the hardware infrastructures that contribute to the production of meaning.

 <!-- revisit this paragraph, because it is duplicated later -->
 <!-- this paragraph introduces too many words, move to later -->